skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 The function `createDirectConversation(userID: String, title: String, metadata: <String, Any>, completion: SKYChatUserConversationCompletion)` can create a direct conversation with a userID.

 ### Group Chat
 If you would like to create a conversation with multiple userIDs, you may try to use another function `createConversation(participantsID: [String], title: String, metadata: <String, Any>, completion: SKYChatUserConversationCompletion)`.
-With this function you can pass multiple userIds to create conversation among them.
+With this function, you can pass multiple userIds to create conversation among them.

 You may see the usage in `ConversationsViewController.swift`